rafaco/InAppDevTools/README.md

 **Android library with a set of tools for developers.
 It allow to inspect and debug apps from within it, on the same screen.
 Auto-logger, crash handler, source browser, layout inspector, storage editor, logcat viewer, info panels, reports, method tracker, coding helpers and much more.**

 - Inspectors: sources, logcat, layout hierarchy, edit your storage (db, SharedPrefs and Files) and info panels
-- Auto generate a FriendlyLog with reproduction steps and advanced entries(lifecycle events, network requests, errors, device events,...
+- Auto generate a FriendlyLog with basic reproduction steps as well as advanced entries (lifecycle events, network requests, errors, device events,...)
-- See a crash detail inmediately and navigate to causing source lines
+- See a crash detail immediately and navigate to causing source lines
 - Send flexible reports by email or other apps
 - Customize your own tools, easily run your task and use our dev helpers.
 - Easy to install and configurable